-Here in the summer of 2015, that next compound may have arrived, by way of N-Phenyldimethylamine, a constituent of Eria Jarensis Extract.
+Here in the summer of 2015, that next compound may have arrived, by way of N-Phenyldimethylamine or N,N-Dimethylphenethylamine, a constituent of Eria Jarensis Extract.

 This is a new PEA-like molecule that has a very nice euphoric effect, and is most often used in pre workout supplements and a few notable fat burners.
-It’s no DMAA in terms of strength, but it might just be the next best things, especially when combined with other stimulants such as DMHA.
+It’s no DMAA in terms of strength, but it might just be one of the next best things, especially when combined with other stimulants such as DMHA.